Mesarvot

 Mesarvot (מסרבות) is an Israeli organization supporting conscientious objectors in their total refusal to serve in the Israel Defense Forces.
 The organization has existed since 2015 and provides a network for public attention and legal support of youth refusing to join the army and former conscientious objectors.

 Activities

 The organization publicises cases of youth that completely refuse to serve in the Israel Defense Forces (IDF) and promotes public discourse on the topic, supports conscientious objectors legally and with media trainings, during imprisonment and provides community for young people who make the decision to refuse.
 The organization supports hundreds of people every year.
 Usually, young people they support refuse to serve in the army to protest Israel's occupation of Palestinian territories and to stand in solidarity with Palestinians.

-Some notable cases that the organization supported include those of Tair Kaminer in 2016; Aiden Katri, the first transgender woman to be jailed for her refusal to join the army in 2016; Noa Gur Golan, who was attacked together with her mother in 2017 in the right-wing tabloid newspaper Israel Hayom for her refusal; as well as the ones of Maya Brand-Feigenbaum and Adam Rafaelov in 2019, both of whom were imprisoned several times for their refusal to be stationed in the occupied territories.
-Mesarvot also supported the cases of Tal Mitnick and Sofia Orr, who were the first youth to refuse to enlist in the Israeli Defence Forces after the start of the Gaza war in October 2023 and who called for an immediate ceasefire as well as an international arms embargo on Israel.
+Notable refuseniks supported by Mesarvot

+Mesarvot has provided legal and media support for numerous high-profile refuseniks who served time in military prison.
+Some notable cases include: